szafranski/RH-ota/README.md

      - Requires some hardware modification to enable

 1. Automatic configuring Access Point
+     - Hotspot: Configure always-on hotspot using Pi's built in Wifi
-     - Smart-hotspot: dynamically connect to existing hotspot or server is the hotspot
+     - Auto-Hotspot: Automatically connect to known wifi if available, or become hotspot if no network is found.

 Helpful developer/back-end options:
 1. Installing avrdude